Icinga/icinga2/doc/03-monitoring-basics.md

 ### Service States <a id="service-states"></a>

-Services can be in any of the following states:
+Services can be in any one of the following states:

   Name        | Description
   ------------|--------------